Griefed/ServerPackCreator/README.md

 If you wish to re-generate the default-files, simply delete any one of the previously mentioned files, run ServerPackCreator again, and a new template-file will be generated in `server_files`

-## Configuration
+The initial run of ServerPackCreator.jar will guide you through the generation of a config-file, should none exist or ServerPackCreator be run with the `-cgen` argument.

-The initial run of ServerPackCreator will guide you through the generation of a config-file, suited to your needs, step-by-step and then place template-files in a directory called `server_files` in the same directory where the .jar-file resides in.
+Should you be using ServerPackCreator.exe, the default/template-files will be generated if they do not exist.
+You will need to customize your `serverpackcreator.conf` to your liking before running again.
-The config file will be created in the same directory as `ServerPackCreator-x.x.x.jar`.
-An example for a fully configured `serverpackcreator.conf`file can be viewed [here](https://gist.github.com/Griefed/090cc7c1c2b283daa4b46f6cb85e5e00).
+An example for a fully configured `serverpackcreator.conf` can be viewed [here](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/examples/serverpackcreator.example).
 Detailed list of all template files:

 File | Description
 ---- | ----
 serverpackcreator.conf | Configuration file for customization.
-See [serverpackcreator.conf](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/serverpackcreator.conf).
+See [serverpackcreator.conf](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/serverpackcreator.conf).
 server.properties | Configuration file for the Minecraft server.
-See [server.properties](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/server_files/server.properties). server-icon.png | Icon which is displayed in the server browser in Minecraft.
-See [server-icon.png](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/server_files/server-icon.png). start-fabric.bat | Fabric server start script for windows systems.
-See [start-fabric.bat](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/server_files/start-fabric.bat). start-fabric.sh | Fabric server start script for linux systems.
-See [start-fabric.sh](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/server_files/start-fabric.sh). start-forge.bat | Forge server start script for windows systems.
-See [start-forge.bat](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/server_files/start-forge.bat). start-forge.sh | Forge server start script for linux systems.
-See [start-forge.sh](https://github.com/Griefed/ServerPackCreator/blob/main/src/main/resources/server_files/start-forge.sh).
+See [server.properties](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/server_files/server.properties). server-icon.png | Icon which is displayed in the server browser in Minecraft.
+See [server-icon.png](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/server_files/server-icon.png). start-fabric.bat | Fabric server start script for windows systems.
+See [start-fabric.bat](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/server_files/start-fabric.bat). start-fabric.sh | Fabric server start script for linux systems.
+See [start-fabric.sh](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/server_files/start-fabric.sh). start-forge.bat | Forge server start script for windows systems.
+See [start-forge.bat](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/server_files/start-forge.bat). start-forge.sh | Forge server start script for linux systems.
+See [start-forge.sh](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/server_files/start-forge.sh).

 The serverpackcreator.conf file allows you to customize a couple of different things:

 Variable | Description
 -------- | -----------
 modpackDir | The path to the directory where your modpack resides in.
 Can also be a combination of CurseForge projectID and fileID.
 Example for Survive Create Prosper 4, version 4.6.7: `430517,3250155`.
-Specifying said combination would download and install version 4.6.7 of my modpack Survive Create Prosper, gather information, write a new config file and therefor allow you to generate server packs for any modpack on CurseForge.
+Specifying said combination would download and install version 4.6.7 of my modpack Survive Create Prosper, gather information, write a new config file and therefore allow you to generate server packs for any modpack on CurseForge.
 Special thanks to [TheRandomLabs](https://github.com/TheRandomLabs) and their [CurseAPI](https://github.com/TheRandomLabs/CurseAPI). clientMods | List of client-side only mods which are to be deleted from the serverpack.
 You only need to specify the beginning of the filename up, but excluding, the version number.
 ServerPackCreator checks whether any of the mods which are copied from the modpack to the serverpack start with any strings in this list and, if there's a match, deletes that file from the serverpack.
 Check out the [example](https://gist.github.com/Griefed/090cc7c1c2b283daa4b46f6cb85e5e00) for an idea of how it's supposed to look. copyDirs | List for directories which are to be copied to the serverpack.
 If you specify a world from the `saves`-directory, ServerPackCreator will copy the the specified world to the base directory of the serverpack.
 In other words, `/saves/MyAwesomeWorld` becomes `/MyAwesomeWorld`.
 A suggestion-list is created when setting `modpackDir`to a projectID,fileID-combination. includeServerInstallation | Whether to install a Forge/Fabric server for the serverpack.
 Must be `true` or `false`. javaPath | Path to the Java Installation.
 On Linux systems use `which java` to find the location of your Java install.
 On Windows use `where java` and exclude the `.exe`-part. minecraftVersion | The version of Minecraft for which to install the modloader server.
 The same version of Minecraft your modpack uses.
-Automaticall set when setting `modpackDir`to a projectID,fileID-combination. modLoader | Which modloader to install.
+Automatically set when setting `modpackDir`to a projectID,fileID-combination. modLoader | Which modloader to install.
 Must be either "Forge" or "Fabric".
-The same modloader your modpack ueses.
+The same modloader your modpack uses.
 Automatically set when setting `modpackDir`to a projectID,fileID-combination. modLoaderVersion | Specific Modloader version to install the server in the serverpack.
 The same version your modpack uses.
 Automatically set when setting `modpackDir`to a projectID,fileID-combination. includeServerIcon | Whether to include server-icon.png in your serverpack.
 Must be `true` or `false`. includeServerProperties | Whether to include server.properties in your serverpack.
 Must be `true` or `false`.